+• Educational Box:

-6. Educational Box: One additional box (educational), based on the specific theme listed on the chart below, is required for grades 9-12, in addition to the insect collection boxes.
+One additional box (educational), based on the specific theme (see chart below), is required for grades 9-12, in addition to the insect collection boxes.
 This box can be created in any manner chosen (without the mounting, pinning or identifying restrictions specified above).
-This box should be created in such a way as to teach something about the assigned theme to the general public.